Gona a Japanese Dunkirk – without evacuation

 …

-Loss of a U.S. troop transport in the South Pacific was recently announced by the Navy.
+Loss of a U.S. troop transport in the South Pacific recently was announced by the Navy.

 This transport, the former well-known liner President Coolidge, carried 4,000 troops with full equipment.